urql-graphql/urql-exchange-graphcache/docs/architecture.md

 Internally we keep track of dependant queries so we can notify them that their data was updated, this way our React components can decide to rerender.

+## Concluding

+This does not only limit the amount of requests and so on, it also allows the application user to have a better experience.
+Nobody likes to have a series of loading Spinners because data got invalidated.